 Virginia Catalyst, formerly known as the Virginia Biosciences Health Research Corporation, was created by the General Assembly in 2013.
 It is funded by the Commonwealth’s General Fund and seven Virginia public research universities.
 To date, it has distributed or announced 43 grants totaling $20 million over ten rounds to innovative life sciences companies in the state.

-ILCT is a firm spun out of the laboratory of Virginia Commonwealth University’s Paul B. Fisher, M.Ph., Ph.D., with an initial $750,000 investment from the AIM-HI Accelerator Fund.
+ILCT is a company spun out of the laboratory of Virginia Commonwealth University’s Paul B. Fisher, M.Ph., Ph.D., with an initial $750,000 investment from the AIM-HI Accelerator Fund.
 The Virginia Catalyst award, whose value has been structured as at least a partial match to AIM-HI’s investment, will help support collaboration among Dr. Fisher’s lab and colleagues at the University of Virginia toward development of the company’s commercialization efforts targeting metastatic cancers.

 “This grant program requires ‘skin in the game,’ because award recipients must find industry partners willing to invest matching funds for their projects,” said Mike Grisham, CEO of Virginia Catalyst.